Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 +   #####   What does Amazon S3 do?

     Amazon S3 is object storage that is built to store and retrieve any amount  of data from any where at any time.
 It's a simple storage service that offers industry-leading durability, availability, performance, security, and virtually unlimited scalability at low costs.

++   ##### What problem does Amazon S3 solve?

+    Amazon S3 solves two main problems:
+    1. You don't need to estimate how much storage space you will need.
+You create your bucket and add as many files as you need to.
+Amazon S3 is elastic and scales automatically to meet your storage requirements.

+    2. Files that are uploaded to Amazon S3 are automatically replicated across multiple Availability Zones in the Region.
+Thus, your files are always highly available and highly durable, so that you can access them when you need them.